Frequently Asked Questions

 2. What is Hourglass Heaven?

-It will be a heaven if you're an hourglass.
-If you have an hourglass figure, then you know how difficult it is to find clothes that fit and look good.
+It will be a heaven if you're an hourglass! :) If you have an hourglass figure, you know how difficult it is to find clothes that fit and look good.
 All of the clothes will be designed to fit and look good on you.
 No pants that are too loose in the waist or too tight in the hips.
 No shirts that are either way too snug to be work-safe or so big they hide any trace of your waist.
-Dresses that fit; can you image that?
+Dresses that actually fit at the bust, waist and hips!
+Can you imagine that?

-This will be a place you can finally find clothes designed for you that will fit you well and look great!
+This will be a place you can finally find clothes designed for you!
+That will fit & look great!

 3. Will I fit into your clothes?